jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - "Baran: No: It's the first moment where individual stubbornness matters—but only because the environment allows it.
 If AT&T were the only path forward (like Gosplan for Glushkov), Baran's refusal would be irrelevant.
 This would make explicit what's implicit: Baran's refusal only matters because his environment has other niches.
 AT&T says no. RAND says yes.
 That's the difference.

+- we think we create new technology. the realization that makes our present and future make more sense is that at some point technology started to create us.

+- see our lives/jobs not as bro vs fighting over tech to advance their genes but as on independent (tech) ecosystem that we harness/car for, like a farmer from foraging to farming.

+- identity shift as genetic shift!

+- Take a moment to list three tools you rely on daily.
+For each, ask: How did this tool change the way I solve a problem?
+What would happen if I lost it tomorrow?
+Which new tool could replace or augment it tomorrow?”

+- why does evolution favor bigger organism, until a high pressure/extinction event?

 ---

 ## Chapter 13 - Epilogue